zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

   * ns1 and ns2 are defined with address records in the "subdomain" zone.

 ### CHILD-ZONE-LAME-1
-* Lame.
+Lame.
 No NS responds.

 * Zone: "child-zone-lame-1.consistency05.xa."
   * ns1 and ns2 do not respond.

 ### CHILD-ZONE-LAME-2
-* Lame.
+Lame.
 One NS non-AA and one NS SERVFAIL.

 * Zone: "child-zone-lame-2.consistency05.xa."
   * ns1 respones with AA bit unset.
   * ns2 responds with [RCODE Name] "ServFail".

 ### IB-ADDR-MISMATCH-1
-* For one NS (in-bailiwick), the glue does not match address response from the zone.
+For one NS (in-bailiwick), the glue does not match address response from the zone.

 * Zone: "ib-addr-mismatch.consistency05.xa."
   * ns2 is defined in the zone, but with different addresses (IPv4 and IPv6), i.e. not the samme as in glue.
-  * Both ns2 (address from glue and address from zone) are to be identical as name servers (give the same responses).
+  * Both ns2 servers (IP address sets from glue and child, respectively) must give identical DNS responses.

 ### IB-ADDR-MISMATCH-2
-* For one NS (in-bailiwick), the glue does not match any address records in the zone.
+For one NS (in-bailiwick), the glue does not match any address records in the zone.

 * Zone: "ib-addr-mismatch.consistency05.xa."
   * ns2 is not defined in the zone, i.e. there are no address records for ns2 (IPv4 or IPv6) in the zone.

 ### EXTRA-ADDRESS-CHILD
-* Child zone has one extra address record on the NS name.
+Child zone has one extra address record on the NS name.

 * Zone: "extra-address-child.consistency05.xa."
   * The zone has address records for ns2 that match glue, but in addition the zone has extra A and AAAA records for ns2.
-  * All IP address for ns2 must be identical as name servers.
+  * Both ns2 servers (both sets of IP addresses from child) must give identical DNS responses.

 ### OOB-ADDR-MISMATCH
-* For one NS (out-of-bailiwick, but with glue) glue does not match AA address response.
+For one NS (out-of-bailiwick, but with glue) glue does not match AA address response.

 * Zone: "child.oob-addr-mismatch.consistency05.xa."
   * Both ns1 and ns2 are out-of-bailiwick
   * ns1 is "ns1.sibbling.oob-addr-mismatch.consistency05.xa"